sakarayajitesh/Starbucks-Capstone-Project/proposal.md

 The metrics that will be used in solving this problem is **Accuracy**.
 Based on this metric we will calculate how likely a person is going to respond to this offer making it as 0 or 1.

-_(In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).)_

 ### Datasets and Inputs
 The data is contained in three files: